RSoumika/Heart-disease-risk-prediction/README.md

 Achieved up to 95% accuracy with Random Forest

-📁 Files Included
+📁 Files Included:

 Heart_disease_prediction.ipynb – Complete code for EDA, model training & evaluation

 heart.csv – Dataset used for model training/testing

-🛠 How to Run
+🛠 How to Run:

 You can run this project:

 Locally using Jupyter Notebook